School bullying: United States

 The victims of some school shootings have sued both the shooters' families and the schools.
 At one point only 23 states had anti-bullying laws.
 In 2015, Montana became the last state to enact an anti-bullying law.
 At that point, all 50 states had an anti-bullying law.
 These laws are not going to abolish bullying, but it does bring attention to the behavior, and they let the aggressors know it will not be tolerated.

 Canada

 In 2016, a legal precedent was set by a mother and her son, after the son was bullied at his public school.
 The mother and son won a court case against the Ottawa-Carleton District School Board, making this the first case in North America where a school board has been found negligent in a bullying case for failing to meet the standard of care ("duty of care") that the school board owes to its students.
 A similar bullying case was won in Australia in 2013 (Oyston v.
 St. Patricks College).

 Taiwan

 The Ministry of Education has launched a series of projects.
 In 2006, they started the 'anti-bully plan'.
 In 2008, they launched the "prevent-bully video from public project"—which included encouraging informants and monitoring the school—in the hope that it could improve education quality.

+South Africa

+Bullying is still not recognized as a specific crime in South Africa.
+However, four laws protect children in South Africa: